kjac/FormEditor/Tutorials/RatingsPartFour.md

 }
 ```

-...and to provide easy access to our rating cache from our views, we'll add a couple of extension methods to `UmbracoHelper` as well:
+...and to provide easy access to the rating cache from our views, we'll add a couple of extension methods to `UmbracoHelper` as well:

 ```cs
 using System.Collections.Generic;